BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 The Board shall name such committees consistent with the guiding principles of the Association as may be required to advise or carry-out the work of the Board.

-Committee members shall be appointed by the President from among those nominated for committee membership by the administrators of member agencies.
+Committee members shall be appointed by the Board Chair from among those nominated for committee membership by the administrators of member agencies.

 Committees shall be responsible for developing position papers, recommendations, or other work products as assigned by the Board or as raised by the committee, consistent with the mission, program, and priorities of the Association and of the Committee.